CAEP Accountability Measures

 Sources: UNC Charlotte Institutional Research Census Data Files and TEAL Database

-The NC Department of Instruction (NCDPI) provides UNC Charlotte with a current employment file of employees working for NC public or charter schools who have graduated from the Cato College of Education.
+The NC Department of Instruction (NCDPI) provides UNC Charlotte with a current employment file for employees of NC public or charter schools who have graduated from the Cato College of Education.
 This file is provided to the EPP in the spring of each academic year and includes all graduates from the Cato College of Education, including undergraduate, graduate certificate, master’s, and doctoral programs.
-Below is a visual representation of where our graduates are currently working in the NC public or charter schools as of March 2024.
-This data is based on the 2023-2024 employment file received from NCDPI.
+Below is a visual representation of where our graduates are currently working in the NC public or charter schools as of March 2026.
+This data is based on the 2025-2026 employment file received from NCDPI.

 Information to Note from Map:

-2. UNC Charlotte Cato College of Education graduates are employed in 212 of the 236 NC school districts
+2. UNC Charlotte Cato College of Education graduates are employed in 245 of the 346 NC Public and Charter school districts

 The data charts below show the percentage of initial and advanced program completers employed by NC public or charter schools the following year.
 The Cato College of Education does not currently have a way to track employment at private institutions, out-of-state school districts, or other sectors.